MetaMask/rpc-errors/README.md

 // get the default message string for the given code, or a fallback message if
-// no message exists for the given code const message = getMessageFromCode(someCode)
+// no message exists for the given code const message1 = getMessageFromCode(someCode)

-// you can specify your own fallback message const message = getMessageFromCode(someCode, myFallback)
+// you can specify your own fallback message const message2 = getMessageFromCode(someCode, myFallback)
-// it can be anything, use at your own peril const message = getMessageFromCode(someCode, null)
+// it can be anything, use at your own peril const message3 = getMessageFromCode(someCode, null)

 // {
 //   jsonRpc: { [errorName]: code, ... },